I'm a cat lover to the max! I have helped rescue and re-home over 100 cats. My family cats fill my heart with joy every

 What Do Tapeworms Look Like on Cats?

 They are called "tapeworms" because the entire worm is long and flat, resembling tape or a ribbon.
 You may see yellow, sesame seed-sized items on the fur near your cat's behind.
 These are dried up tapeworms.
-Or, you may see live tapeworms in the fur near your cat's behind.
+You may actually see live tapeworms in the fur near your cat's behind.
 The worms move by shortening their bodies, then lengthening them, going from about 1/8" to 1/2".

 In the first photo above, you can see a worm in the kitty's fur, close to her behind.
 In the second photo below, you can see tapeworm segments in a kitty's tail, and stuck to her fur.
 Hopefully, you can also see how small they are.